-6.1 Deployments
+5.1 Deployments

-A significant component of our experience stems from the computational grid provided by Archer [10], an active grid deployed for computer architecture research, which has been online for over 3 years.
+A significant component of our experience stems from the computational grid provided by Archer [27], an active grid deployed for computer architecture research, which has been online for over 3 years.
 Archer currently spans six seed universities contributing over 600 CPUs as well as contributions and activities from external users.
 The Archer grid has been accessed by hundreds of students and researchers from over a dozen institutions submitting jobs totaling over 500,000 hours of job execution in the past two years alone.
-The batch scheduling of Simics evaluation actually used Archer resources.
-In practice, we have seen that there has been minimal conflict in resource demands on the syste, and even when there is higher demand, each user is guaranteed high priority on their own resources.
-Thus we have only heard praises and no complaints with regards to the availability of resources.